IB IA Tutors

 Some more Tips from IB IA Tutors

 ►When you get stuck, ask for help.
-Sometimes a student gets so much confused up in the IA.
-That they fail to see an answer that lays straight ahead.
+Sometimes, a student gets so confused in the IA that they fail to see an answer that lies straight ahead.
 An objective second opinion from a teacher or peer.
 It can keep you from working in isolation or going off on a tangent.

 Control the bias

-►Bias is unavoidable but you must control it throughout your inquiry.
+Bias is unavoidable, but you must control it throughout your inquiry.
 You should not pass personal analysis.
-If your World Religion paper favors one religion over another, you will not earn many points from the examiner.
-If your Individual Oral Commentary in Humanities asks you to critique Hamlet.
-And you choose to critique The Bard himself because you dislike Shakespeare, you will also lose major points.
+Suppose your World Religion paper favors one religion over another.
+In that case, you will not earn many points from the examiner if your Individual Oral Commentary in Humanities asks you to critique Hamlet.
+And if you choose to critique The Bard himself because you dislike Shakespeare, you will also lose major points.
 Empiricism is compromised if you exhibit your biases or prejudices.
 A personal or political agenda seeping into your work is a recipe for disaster.
 Hire our IB IA tutors to get help.

 IB IA Templates

-► Use IA templates.
-Chances are that your IB teacher has examples of winning IA’s from past years.
+Use IA templates.
+Your IB teacher has examples of winning IAs from past years.
 Study these examples to learn what works and what doesn’t for the IA.
 Your teacher also has access to “Exemplars” of the Internal Assessment.
-So that he may download from the IB Online Curriculum Center.
-These typical examples run the gamut from stellar to mediocre.
+So that he may download from the IB Online Curriculum Center, these typical examples run the gamut from stellar to mediocre.
 Most come with Moderator Comments so that you may see exactly where you won or lost criterion points.
 Get help in this from our IB IA Tutors.

 Visual IB IA Presentation